 It is best to stick to a healthy diet – many healthy, everyday foods contain minimal salt, such as vegetables and fruit, most dairy and fresh meats.

 High sodium intake and blood pressure

-The scientific literature linking sodium intake to blood pressure is extensive and dates back more than 100 years.
+The relationship between sodium intake and blood pressure is well established.
 Populations with a high average salt intake have a higher average blood pressure and higher levels of hypertension (high blood pressure).
-Australians consume more than double the amount of sodium that is recommended to reduce the risk of cardiovascular disease.
+Australians consume nearly double the amount of sodium that is recommended to reduce the risk of cardiovascular disease.

 Reducing the amount of salt you have will lower high blood pressure – the extent depends on your age, current blood pressure and other factors such as the amount of exercise you do, body weight, stress and alcohol intake.